-Flying Twigs is a company specialising in designing and selling greeting cards, posters, and framed prints.
+Flying Twigs is a company specialising in designing and selling greeting cards.
 The company designs its products in-house, concentrating on designs that foster connection, warmth, positive attitudes, and respect.
 Beyond design, its strength lies in using good quality materials and producing products at reasonable cost to the consumer, and delivering them in a timely and reliable way.

 The Materials We Use

 We use card-stock for our greeting cards that has a writing surface inside the card that takes writing without smudging.
 We use Condat and Invercote, both thick cards with a nice snap.
 Latterly we have been using Invercote because it has a slightly whiter base colour.
 That said, both are crisp and take ink well to produce a high-quality finish.

 Our printers use paper that is Forest Stewardship Council (FSC) certified.
 FSC certification means that the board is sourced from responsibly managed forests, uses sustainable, recycled materials, and does not use fibres from illegally logged trees.

 We package our cards in cellophane wrappers for the simple reason that we have thousands of wrappers.
 We bought before other systems of keep card and envelope together became available.
 There is no sense in trashing the wrappers, so we will continue to use them while we have stocks.